bpowers/bpowers.github.com/_posts/2013-01-05-optimizing-real-world-go.md

 UNIX-y utility to measure RAM and swap usage - [psm](https://github.com/bpowers/psm).
-While a small, simple program, I was able to half its runtime and decrease memory allocations by several orders of magnitude with the help of some standard go tools.
+While a small, simple program, I was able to half its runtime and decrease memory allocations by two orders of magnitude with the help of some standard go tools.

 ## Background